Ludo (film): Soundtrack

 The film's soundtrack and score is composed by Pritam in his fifth successive collaboration with Anurag Basu after Gangster (2006), Life in a...
 Metro (2007), Barfi!
-(2012) and Jagga Jasoos (2017).
+(2012), and Jagga Jasoos (2017).
 The soundtrack to Ludo was the "toughest album to be composed" as the storyline is being centred on multiple narratives.
 Unlike, Basu's earlier films, he wrote the script without the songs coming organically and later incorporated the songs in the screenplay.
 The album was composed in entirety at Pritam's house in Kolkata during the COVID-19 pandemic lockdown in India.
 In an interview with Grazia India, Basu stated that the song "Hardum Humdum" was originally composed for the sequel of Life in a...
-Metro titled Metro 2.
+Metro titled Metro...
+In Dino.
 When the film did not materialise, he decided to use the same track in this film.

-The album features four original tunes, and three alternates of the original tracks.
-The lyrics were written by Sayeed Quadri, Sandeep Shrivastava, Shloke Lal and Swanand Kirkire.
+The album features four original tunes and three alternates of the original tracks.
+The lyrics were written by Sayeed Quadri, Sandeep Shrivastava, Shloke Lal, and Swanand Kirkire.
 The soundtrack album to the film was released on 28 October 2020.
-Bhushan Kumar, the producer of the film who also owned the audio rights had promoted the soundtrack, as albums for films premiering on digital platforms will not have exposure to the audiences unlike the soundtracks to the theatrically-released films.
+Bhushan Kumar, the producer of the film, who also owned the audio rights, promoted the soundtrack as albums for films premiering on digital platforms will not have exposure to the audiences, unlike the soundtracks to the theatrically-released films.

-The album received positive response from critics and audiences, appreciating Pritam for his compositions and Basu for incorporating the placement of the songs that suited the film's narrative.
-The tracks "Aabaad Barbaad", "Hardum Humdum" and "Meri Tum Ho" topped the music and streaming charts, and were chartbusters.
+The album received a positive response from critics and audiences, appreciating Pritam for his compositions and Basu for incorporating the placement of the songs that suited the film's narrative.
+The tracks "Aabaad Barbaad", "Hardum Humdum" and "Meri Tum Ho" topped the music and streaming charts and were chartbusters.